-All the searches of the roots of Yogic Tradition leads to one common term called "Veda".
-Literally Veda means Wisdom.
-It was an oral tradition, in which all the aspects of Human evolution were deeply discussed.
-There is no exact valuation of the time of the history it belongs, many of the archeologists believe that it was as back as 10,000 years or may be more than that.
-It doesn't really matter how old the Tradition is, instead the more important thing is the concept it has.
-Nowadays Veda is available in written form and it's available as four major scriptures known as;
+All the searches of the roots of Yogic Tradition leads to one common term called "Vedas".
+Literally, "Veda" means Wisdom.
+It was an oral tradition, in which all the aspects of Human evolution were discussed in depth.
+We cannot seem to agree on how old the Vedas are.
+Some believe that they go back 10,000 years or more.
+Speculation on the age is not important - the concepts are.
+Nowadays, Vedas are available in a written form.
+Vedas consist of four major scriptures known as:

-So, what exactly is the content of Veda?
-Mostly it is all about improving our external behavior as a human organism under different or difficult circumstances.
-It talks about the overall growth of human not just physical but also emotional and spiritual.
-We struggle in our life due to lack of understanding about how to deal situations and grow out of those experiences.
-According to Veda, Yoga is the tool we need as humanity to be sustainable and complementary not only to each other but also in relation with the Existence.
+What do the Vedas contain?
+Mostly it is about improving our external behavior as a human organism under different or difficult circumstances.
+They talk about the overall growth of humans - not just physical, but also emotional and spiritual.
+We struggle in our lives due to lack of understanding about how to deal with situations and try to evolve from those experiences.
+According to Vedas, Yoga is the tool we need as humanity to be sustainable and complementary not only to each other, but also in relation with the Existence.
 There is little doubt that this knowledge remains as relevant today as it was thousands of years ago.

-If you are an individual, always interested in completing the journey at once then 500hr Yoga Teacher Training Course at world capital of Yoga is for you.
+For those who are always interested in completing the journey at once then 500hr Yoga Teacher Training Course at world capital of Yoga is for you.